-5. Policies and criteria applied for the award of guaranteed variable remuneration and severance payments. (c) Description of the ways in which current and 1 inture risks are taken into account in the remuneration processes.
-Disclosures shall include an overview of the key risks, their measurement and how these measures affect remuneration The Group Incentive System is based on a bonus pool approach.
+(c) Description of the ways in which current and future risks are taken into account in the remuneration processes.
+Disclosures shall include an overview of the key risks, their measurement and how these measures affect remuneration

+The Group Incentive System is based on a bonus pool approach.
 To ensure consistency with the Group Risk Appetite Framework, the bonus pool may be revised up/downwards on Group level only, on the basis of the overall "quality of performance".
 The methodology envisages the assessment performed firstly by Group Risk Management based on specific dashboards at Group level.
 The CRO dashboards include indicators covering all relevant risks, such as credit, market and liquidity and the risk position assumed, the adherence to regulatory requirements and the relationship between risk and profitability.
 The specific metrics are measured with reference to the respective relevant thresholds (limit, trigger, and target), established in line to the Group Risk Appetite Framework.
 For each bonus pool cluster, the Group CRO function provides an overall assessment on the dashboards and the evaluation brings to the definition of a "multiplier" to define the adjustment of each bonus pool, which could fall in the range of 50%-120%.
 Negative and neutral "multipliers" (i.e., 50%, 75% and 100%) are directly applied to bonus pool.
 In case of positive CRO "multipliers" (i.e., 110% and 120%) the possibility to grant a further growth in the bonus pool is confirmed only in case of positive EVA (profit (1) higher than cost of capital) or EVA greater than budget value, if the latter is negative.
-Positive "multipliers" are representing the upper bound of the bonus pool theoretical value and subject to managerial evaluation, considering the broader context of the company.
-UniCredit Bank Austria risk function verifies the achievement of so-called entry conditions (profitability, capital, and liquidity) and issues a statement, based on which local Remuneration Committee confirms and approves or proposes a decrease of the bonus pool (d) The ratios between fixed and variable remune ration set in accordance with point (g) of Article 94(1) CRD.
-For all staff a general 1:1 fix to variable cap is applied, with the exception of specific business roles approved by General Assembly held on April 2023, to which 2:1 fix to variable cap may be applied.
-Mentioned business roles in 2023, were: CEO, Head of Corporates, Head of Retail, Head of Advisory & Capital Markets and Specialised Lending, Head of Client Risk Management & Treasury, Head of Retail Network, Head of Transaction & Payments, Head of Large Corporates, Head of Small and Medium Corporates, Head of Real Estate, Head of Commercial Strategy, Head of Alternative Channels, Head of Products & Service, Head of Customer Value Management, Head of Private Banking and Head of Wealth Management & Privat Banking and Co-Head of Investment Management & Solutions For Control Functions (Internal Audit, Compliance and Risk), as well as for People and Culture 80% fix to variable cap is applied.
+Positive "multipliers" are representing the upper bound of the bonus pool theoretical value and subject to managerial evaluation, considering the broader context of the Group.

+Subsequently, UniCredit Bank Austria risk function verifies the achievement of so-called entry conditions (profitability, capital, and liquidity) and issues a statement, based on which local Remuneration Committee confirms and approves or proposes a decrease of the bonus pool.

+(d) The ratios between fixed and variable remuneration set in accordance with point (g) of Article 94(1) CRD.